drflorianberger/TopicsInPhysics/book/week3/molecularmotors.md

 There are many interesting questions about molecular motors that have been addressed in the past decades:

-- How can we measure, speed, force generation, structural rearrangements, and chemical reactions.
+- How can we measure speed, force generation, structural rearrangements, and chemical reactions.
 - How do these motors respond to forces
 - Do we need a new theoretical framework to describe these thermodynamic engines?
 Their dynamics is stochastic.
-Therefore we need to develop "stochastic thermodynamics and energetics"
+Therefore we need to develop "stochastic thermodynamics and energetics".